 Network Administrators have access to a suite of Network settings, actions, and views.
 To what settings an Administrator has access may depend on their Network Tier and on constraints established by higher-Tier Administrators.
 However, most Network Administrators should have access to the features described in this article.

 If you're a Network Administrator, you should see a gear icon in the left hand corner of the upper banner.
 You will only see this icon if you're currently inside a Network for which you have Administrator privileges.
 To change settings in a Network other than the one you're currently in, you will need to switch Networks.
 The name of the Network you're currently in is directly to the right of the gear icon.

-To access Network settings, navigate to Network Settings (the gear icon) → Edit Network Settings.
-From there, you should have access to five pages in the menu just below the Network title: Overview, Settings, Members, Communities, and Networks.
+To access Network settings, navigate to Organization Settings (the gear icon) → Edit Organization Settings.
+From there, you should have access to five pages in the menu just below the Network title: Overview, Settings, Members, Communities, Organizations, Defaults, Pending Communities, and Danger.
 We describe each in turn.